slowrunner/Carl/Projects/EasyPiCamSensor/README.md

 - time
 - io
 - builtins
+- (Does not use/require OpenCV)

 Other Requirements:
-- (Does not use/require OpenCV)
+- GoPiGo3 for some example programs
-- (Sensor does not require GoPiGo3; Some examples do.)
+- (Sensor does not require GoPiGo3)

 Note:  The tgz contains a version of easygopigo3.py with a working steer(lft_pct,rt_pct) method
 - For use with the Braitenberg Vehicle examples